kiwicom/orbit/src/Tag/README.md

 ## Functional specs

-- By passing either the `onRemove` or `selected` the close icon will appear on the right side of the Tag.
+- By passing either the `onRemove` or `selected` the close icon will appear on the left side of the Tag.

 - If the Tag has `selected` prop, you need to pass `onRemove` function to able to handle the click on the close icon.